Darcy Walker Krause, J.D., LSW, C.T.

 Teresa Mendez-Quigley, MSW

-Teresa joined The Center after working in a variety of social service organizations, demonstrating a passion for working to build stronger communities and families.
+Teresa joined The Center in 2015 after working in a variety of social service organizations, demonstrating a passion for working to build stronger communities and families.
 She has worked at three health care-related facilities in Philadelphia, created innovative responses to health threats from environmental exposures, and served families as a bilingual Spanish-speaking social worker.
 She has mentored girls and youth and advocated on behalf of families and communities at various non-profit organizations throughout the region.
 Teresa earned a Bachelor’s of Social Work from Temple University and a Masters of Social Work from Rutgers University.
-She has also completed fellowships with the Hispanic Women’s Leadership Institute, the Environmental Leadership Program, and NOAA Climate Stewards Education Project.
+She has also completed fellowships with the Hispanic Women’s Leadership Institute at Rutgers University, the Environmental Leadership Program, and the National Oceanic & Atmospheric Agency Climate Stewards Education Project.

 My favorite movie is Dr. Zhivago.